hhandika/rinja/README.md

 # rinja
-A open platform for a digital field catalog
+An open platform for a digital field guide.